sleiendecker/waltscience.github.io/_posts/2020-8-4-retailsales.md

 In any case, [an unprecedented, unheard-of, unimaginable portion of our economy is being kept afloat right now by a firehose of U.S. aid aimed at corporations and citizens](https://www.barrons.com/articles/for-the-first-time-ever-uncle-sams-aid-to-u-s-tops-quarterly-gdp-51596244795).
 As the government begins to close the tap, *the economy will start to sink*.

-**Until then, I'll keep trying to perfect homemade pasta - at least *it* floats when it's done cooking**.
+**Until then, I'll keep trying to perfect homemade pasta - at least *it* floats when its done cooking**.

 <br>